-What happens if I get an invalid result?
+What happens if I get a void result?

-An invalid result is rare, but if it happens to you, you should retest with another symptom-free test.
-If you have a second invalid result, you should get a COVID-19 test like you would if you had symptoms.
-You can tick the box saying that your local authority has directed you to get a COVID-19 test.
+A void result is rare, but if it happens to you, you should retest with another symptom-free test.
+If you get a second void result, you should get a PCR test like you would if you had symptoms.
+You can tick the box saying that your local authority has directed you to get a PCR test.

 If I get a negative symptom-free test via this Targeted Community Testing programme, does that mean I do not need to self-isolate if I am identified as a contact of a COVID positive case?

 If you have been in close contact with someone who has tested positive for COVID-19, you should not book a symptom-free test.
 You must stay at home and complete 10 days self-isolation after the day of the test.
 Taking a symptom-free test will not allow you to end your isolation early.
 It's a legal requirement to self-isolate if you are told to self-isolate by NHS Test and Trace.
 You could be fined if you do not self-isolate.